Ibrahim-Benkhedda/tower-defense/README.md

 `npm run start`.
 This will start a local development server and automatically opens the game in your default browser.
 While running in development mode, the game will automatically update and refresh in the browser when you make changes to the code and files
 ## Building for Production
-To build the game for production, first install a live server plugin if you haven't already by running the following command:
+To build the game for production, first install a live server plugin if you haven't already and then, run the following command:
 `npm run build`
 This will generate a `dist` directory with the production files.
 To run the game in production, navigate to the `dist` directory and start the live server by running the following command:
 `live-server`